mindaptiv/browser-laptop/README.md

 e.g.
 npm config set brave:port 9001

-Additional notes on troubleshooting development issues are in the [Troubleshooting](https://github.com/brave/browser-laptop/wiki/Troubleshooting) page in the Wiki.
+Additional notes on troubleshooting development issues are in the [Troubleshooting](https://github.com/mindaptiv/mind-browser-laptop/wiki/Troubleshooting) page in the Wiki.

-### Running inside of a development version of Brave's Electron fork
+### Running inside of a development version of Mindaptiv Electron fork

-We are using a [fork of Electron with some minor modifications](https://github.com/brave/electron).
+We are using a [fork of Electron with some minor modifications](https://github.com/mindaptiv/mind-electron).
 We try to upstream everything to [electron/electron](https://github.com/electron/electron) but forking allows us to take patches before upstreaming.

 By default, we provide pre-built binaries when you `npm install` with our own fork of [electron-prebuilt](https://github.com/brave/electron-prebuilt).